dawsonhammdev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 a)  a = 0
     while (a < n * n * n):
       a = a + n * n
+# this would be linear because the time it takes for this to run willvary dependening on the value of a.
+If a is large then it will take longer.
 ```